TyDevX/BOB-HALLOWEEN-KE/README.md

 # Bob's Halloween Kade Engine

-*  A low effort port of the leaked bob build to ke.
+*  A low effort port of the cancelled bob build to ke.

 # How to build